tronschell/ai-game-video-generator/README.md

 - Videos should be encoded in h246 in MP4 format for Gemini AI compatibility
 - Default username for highlight detection is "{YOUR USERNAME HERE}"" (configurable)
 - Kill feed entries with thin red outlines are included in analysis for Counter Strike 2
-- Previously used clips are tracked to prevent duplicates
+- Previously used clips are tracked to prevent duplicates (configurable)

 ## 🤝 Contributing